 Thank you for considering a role at G:link.

 Candidate care is extremely important to us throughout the recruitment process.
-Regardless of how you might choose to send us your resume, every application received by the HR Department will be automatically acknowledged via an e-mail response from the Keolis Downer Human Resource Operations and Maintenance team to demonstrate our appreciation to you for taking the time to apply to us.
+Regardless of how you might choose to send us your resume, every application received by the HR Department will be automatically acknowledged via an e-mail response from the Keolis Downer Human Resource Team to demonstrate our appreciation to you for taking the time to apply to us.

 Depending on the role you apply for, you may be invited to take part in testing including psychometric verbal and numerical testing.